k-nuth/docs/content/user_guide/installation.md

 The database mode selection is done via the *db* setting in the conan command line.

-RPC is enabled in all modes, but the queries available depend on the selected mode.
+`with_rpc=True` could be used with the three DB modes, but the queries available depend on the selected mode.

 #### Pruned